greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Attaching a partition acquires a `SHARE UPDATE EXCLUSIVE` lock on the parent table, in addition to the `ACCESS EXCLUSIVE` locks on the table being attached and on the default partition (if any).

-:   Further locks must also be held on all sub-partitions if the table being attached is itself a partitioned table.
+:   Additional locks must also be held on all sub-partitions if the table being attached is itself a partitioned table.
 Likewise if the default partition is itself a partitioned table.
 The locking of the sub-partitions can be avoided by adding a `CHECK` constraint as described in [Partitioning Large Tables](../../admin_guide/ddl/ddl-partition.html.md).

 DETACH PARTITION partition_name
 :   This form of the *modern partitioning syntax* detaches the specified partition of the target table.
 The detached partition continues to exist as a standalone table, but no longer has any ties to the table from which it was detached.
 Any indexes that were attached to the target table's indexes are detached.